tanvir-git/odoo-documentation/content/applications/websites/website/pages/seo.rst

 Test Your Website
 =================

-You can compare how your website rank, in terms of SEO, against Odoo using WooRank free services:
+You can compare how your website rank, in terms of SEO, against CoquiAPPs using WooRank free services:
 `woorank.com <https://www.woorank.com>`_

 URLs Handling
 =============

-This section sheds some light on how Odoo makes URLs SEO-friendly.
+This section sheds some light on how CoquiAPPs makes URLs SEO-friendly.

 URLs Structure
 --------------

-A typical Odoo URL will look like this:
+A typical CoquiAPPs URL will look like this:

 - https://www.mysite.com/fr\_FR/shop/product/my-great-product-31